Table of content

 Software Development Life Cycle: Agile vs Waterfall

-The classic software development algorithm appeared in the form of the Waterfall framework in the last century.
+The classic software development process appeared in the form of the Waterfall framework in the last century.
 Throughout its history, the software development life cycle has changed a lot.
-The most significant shift happened when the software development lifecycle transitioned from Waterfall to the Agile methodology in the 90s.
+The most significant shift happened when it transitioned from Waterfall to the Agile methodology in the 90s.

 Throughout my experience as a project manager, I have worked with both methodologies.
 Here are my insights on both of them: